kubernetes-sigs/gateway-api/README.md

-# Kubernetes Service APIs
+# Kubernetes Gateway API

-The Service APIs is a part of the [SIG Network][sn], and this repository contains the specification and Custom Resource Definitions (CRDs).
+The Gateway API is a part of the [SIG Network][sn], and this repository contains the specification and Custom Resource Definitions (CRDs).

 ## Documentation